generated: 2025-10-31 07:04:57

 • Regional Jobs and Economic Impacts of Energy Projects using the WIRED model Andre Fernandes Tomon Avelino, National Renewable Energy Laboratory; and Yi Min Zhang, National Renewable Energy Laboratory

-• Democratizing Innovation Microdata: How Synthetic Public Use Files Can Address the Credibility Crisis in Applied Economics Jorge Cisneros, Oak Ridge Institute for Science and Education; Timothy Wojan, Oak Ridge Institute for Science and Education; Matt Williams, RTI International; Jennifer Ozawa, RTI International; Michael Floyd, Knexus Research LLC; and DJ Streat, Knexus Research LLC
+• Democratizing Innovation Microdata: How Synthetic Public Use Files Can Address the Credibility Crisis in Applied Economics Jorge Cisneros, Oak Ridge Institute for Science and Education; Timothy Wojan, National Science Foundation; Matt Williams, RTI International; Jennifer Ozawa, RTI International; Michael Floyd, Knexus Research LLC; and DJ Streat, Knexus Research LLC

 • Lights, Data, Action: Preliminary Evidence on Local Impacts of Timely Public Statistics Gregory Miller, Colorado State University